Pakistan ready to help defuse tension in region: FM

 As of role of Kuwait in the United Nations Security Council, Qureshi said Kuwait plays a very balancing and mature role, especially during the recent standoff between India and Pakistan.
 "They helped de-escalate and defuse tensions," he added.

-Meanwhile, Qureshi on Saturday said the government has initiated economic diplomacy and that they have directed embassies to apprise foreign investers of business opportunities in the country.
+Meanwhile, Qureshi on Saturday said the government has initiated economic diplomacy and that they have directed embassies to apprise foreign investers on business opportunities in the country.

-Qureshi who is currently on a two-day visit to Kuwait said the Pakistan Tehreek-e-Insaf government is working on business infrastructure development agenda and that Pakistan is providing all possible facilities to foreign investers.

-He added the government desires that Kuwaiti companies should invest in Pakistan, assisting the government to accomplish this agenda.

 He made the remarks during an interview with the Kuwait News Agency (KUNA).
 "We are concerned about rising tension between the United States and Iran, Pakistan would always be supportive of peace and stability, we would be more than happy to facilitate in de-escalation," he said.